Amal-BB/Ghadames/README.md

 .
 Colors schema of gray and red has been used.

 .
-The red pattren color inspired from the traditonal colors of Ghadames culture.
+The red color pattren inspired from the traditonal colors of Ghadames culture.

 .
-Colours were checked for contrast on <a href="https://contrast-grid.eightshapes.com/" target="_blank">Contrast Grid.</a>
+This colours palette was generated at Coolors, and checked for contrast on <a href="https://contrast-grid.eightshapes.com/" target="_blank">Contrast Grid.</a>

 ### **Typography**